bchiang7/v4/content/projects/LightKicks.md

 showInProjects: true
 ---

-An online Footwear Store created by myself, Neil Oribello, and Elodie Boucher as part of the Lighthouse Labs midterm project.
+An online Footwear Store created by Kevin Phan, Neil Oribello, and Elodie Boucher as part of the Lighthouse Labs midterm project.
 This application uses Express, Javascript, styled with SASS.